-1. Make sure the Oven Temperature Control Knob is turned to the off position.
+Turn the Oven Temperature Control Knob to the off position.
 Pull knob straight off and flip it over.

 - 2. Loosen the locking screws inside the control knob.
 Note the position of the notches. - To lower the temperature, hold knob handle firmly and move the tooth a notch counterclockwise.
 Each notch equals about 5°F (2.5°C). - 4.
 To raise the temperature, hold knob handle firmly and move the tooth a notch clockwise.
-Each notch equals about 5°F (2.5°C). - Tighten the locking screws and replace the control knob.
+Each notch equals about 5°F (2.5°C).

+Tighten the locking screws and replace the control knob.